-Information regarding advocacy services from Age uk was available for people to access where required.
-We saw this information was displayed throughout the home.
+Advocacy services information was available for people where required on posters on communal notice boards and within the service user guide information was available, when required.
 Advocates are people who are independent of the home and who support people to make and communicate their wishes.